vedph/cadmus-doc/migration/dump/json-export.md

 - each mapping matches a specific data path, expressed via a JMES path.
 - the mapping specifies the output structure,  filling it with data collected from its source.
+- mappings can be nested, i.e. each mapping can include children mappings, which in turn are matched against the source branch.